Tax Advantages of Purchasing Property in Finland

 Tax Credit for Renovations, Repairs & Household Expenses

-From 2023 you can no longer claim an interest deduction if you borrow money for financing an improvement on your permanent home.
+Since 2023 you cannot claim an interest deduction if you borrow money for financing an improvement on your permanent home.
 However, costs for tradesmen performing renovations and repairs are tax-deductible - these are considered 'household expenses'.
 You can also claim the credit if you pay for work done in your home or your holiday home such as cleaning, child care, or computer installation.

 See Finnish Tax Administration: